stackcouture/stackcouture/README.md

 *Designing scalable, secure, and automated infrastructure with precision.*
 ---
-Experienced Senior Software Engineer (DevOps) with 5+ years of total IT experience, including 4 years specializing in DevOps, cloud infrastructure, CI/CD automation, and Infrastructure as Code (IaC).
+AWS DevOps Engineer with 4 years of hands-on experience and 5+ years in IT, specializing in CI/CD pipeline design, cloud infrastructure automation with Terraform and secure AWS deployments.
+Skilled in Docker, Kubernetes, GitOps (ArgoCD), Helm and security compliance

 My journey into DevOps began with a curiosity about how individual infrastructure components come together to power reliable, large-scale systems.
 Prior to transitioning fully into DevOps, I worked on backend and full-stack development, building dynamic web applications and CRM solutions using PHP and MySQL.
 This background strengthened my understanding of application architecture, debugging, and system-level problem solving—skills that continue to influence how I design and operate infrastructure today.